braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_timing.md

 ## Segment filtering

 When using Intelligent Timing, Braze recommends that your campaign's segment filters allow for at least a 3-day window.
-For example, instead of using the filters "first used more than 1 day ago" and "first used less than 3 days ago", we recommend using the filters "first used more than 1 day ago" and "first used less than 4 days ago."
-This is because time windows of less than 3 days may result in some users falling out of the segment before their optimal send time is reached.<br><br>![Intelligent timing filter example][3]
+For example, instead of using the filters `First used more than 1 day ago` and `First used less than 3 days ago`, we recommend using the filters `First used more than 1 day ago` and `First used less than 4 days ago`.
+This is because time windows of less than three days may result in some users falling out of the segment before their optimal send time is reached.

+![][3]

 ## Fallback options